Chapter 39 : II. In the End

 She should have been here a few days ago, though.
 Sirius took her letter out of his pocket and smoothed it out on the table to re-read it.

 Of course I’ll come back and join the Order!
 Dumbledore wrote to me about it last month, but I didn’t come then because I’ve been so busy at work – there’s some weird stuff going on.
-I actually had been nervous about joining the Order again, because what happens to Luke and the kids if something happens to me?
+I actually had been nervous about joining the Order again, because what happens to Archie and the kids if something happens to me?
 But then I was thinking about what you said… and you’re right, the best thing I can do for them is fighting in the Order for their safety.
 It just seems a lot scarier this time around.
 Anyway, I’ll come by on the 10th of September.
 It’s been ages since I’ve seen you and we have loads to talk about!
 Can’t wait to see you.

 Suddenly, the doorbell rang.
 Sirius jumped up from the table, stuffed the letter back in his pocket, and began to walk into the hall.
 Then he halted, turned around and performed a quick cleaning charm on the kitchen to tidy up the mess of dirty dishes and empty Firewhisky bottles before walking over to unlock the many bolts on the door.
 It had to be her.